gilmerperez/portfolio-generator/README.md

-# Module 07 Mini-Project: Portfolio Generator
+# Portfolio Generator

-In this activity, you will build a command-line tool that generates an HTML portfolio page from user input.
+The Portfolio Generator is a command-line tool designed to help users create a personalized HTML portfolio page based on their input.
+The app prompts the user for essential details like name, location, bio, LinkedIn, and GitHub URLs, and then generates an HTML document with the provided information.

 ## Instructions

-* Your application should prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.
-Feel free to add any additional prompts you think of.
+* The application will prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.

-* An HTML document containing the information collected from the prompts should be constructed and written to the file system.
-Make sure to add some CSS styling to the document.
+* An HTML document containing the information collected from the prompts will be be constructed and written to the file system.

+## Key Features

+* Prompts users for personal and professional information.

+* Dynamically generates an HTML portfolio page using string template literals.

+* Saves the HTML file to the file system.

+## Technologies Used

-* You’ll need the following tools and technologies to accomplish this:
+This appliation needs the following tools and technologies to operate:

 * `fs` for writing to the file system

 * `inquirer` for collecting user input

 * String template literals for generating a string version of the HTML document before it is written to the file system

-## 💡 Hints

-It might be a good idea to start building out the HTML skeleton in a real HTML file.
-Once you're happy with the HTML file's appearance in the browser, you can copy and paste its contents into a string template literal.
-Then you can write a function to insert the user input into the appropriate places in the HTML string before writing it to the file system.

-## 🏆 Bonus

-* Instead of using callback functions, what are some other tools in JavaScript we can use to handle asynchronous functionality?

----

-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.